128technology/docs/docs/config_command_guide.md

 | ---- | ----------- |
 | enumeration | The value to set for this field |

+#### Description

+Default: allow

+##### enumeration

+A value from a set of predefined names.

+Options:
+drop     ICMP replies without matching requests are dropped. allow    ICMP replies without matching requests are forwarded.

 ## `configure authority icmp-control icmp-session-match`

 How to differentiate ICMP sessions.